-- 10 A. The Town of Barrington has selected Good Energy as its aggregation consultant to manage - 11 the day-to-day operations of the program.
-These responsibilities include working with the - 12 competitive supplier in processing opt-out requests, transitioning new accounts into the program, - 13 responding to customer questions, and data processing and reporting.
-Good Energy also has - primary responsibility for monitoring the competitive supplier and administration of the ESA. - We will work closely with the Town Manager and his staff as appropriate, including the Director - of Planning, Building and Resiliency.
-In addition to reporting no less than annually to the City - 17 Council, the Town Manager may make recommendations on the amendment or other alteration - of the program to the Town Council.
-Ultimately, any decision to extend contracts, alter the - 19 program, rebid the supply contract, or terminate the program will rest with the Town Council or - 20 its designee.
+- 11 A. The City of Central Falls has selected Good Energy as its aggregation consultant to manage - 12 the day-to-day operations of the program.
+These responsibilities include working with the - 13 competitive supplier in processing opt-out requests, transitioning new accounts into the program, - 14 responding to customer questions, and data processing and reporting.
+Good Energy also has - primary responsibility for monitoring the competitive supplier and administration of the ESA. - 16 We will work closely with a small committee of staff members, including the City Clerk, - 17 Director of Planning and Economic Development, and the Director of Public Works, who shall - serve as a review committee to regularly report to and advise the Mayor as to how the program is - 19 operating.
+In addition to reporting no less than annually to the City Council, the Mayor, after - 20 reviewing the committee's evaluation, may make recommendations on the amendment or other - 21 alteration of the program to the City Council.
+Ultimately, any decision to extend contracts, alter - 22 the program, rebid the supply contract, or terminate the program will rest with the City Council - or its designee.